-Prosecco tends to be quite fruity and flowery and as the wines are produced in large tanks with less pressure, the bubbles are light.
-Finer Prosecco wines often exhibit notes of tropical fruits, banana cream, hazelnut, vanilla and honeycomb.
+It tends to be quite fruity and flowery and as the wines are produced in large tanks with less pressure, the bubbles are light.
+Finer versions wines often exhibit notes of tropical fruits, banana cream, hazelnut, vanilla and honeycomb.
 It is a wedding toast favourite!

-Prosecco’s climate is classified as warm and temperate.
-There is significant rainfall throughout the year in Prosecco, and even the driest summer months still have a lot.
+The climate is classified as warm and temperate.
+There is significant rainfall throughout the year, and even the driest summer months still have a lot.

-The region is made from different soils type, but is generally a mixture of limestone, clay, marl and marine sandstone.
+The region is made up of different soils type, but is generally a mixture of limestone, clay, marl and marine sandstone.
 Together with the temperate climate, it makes it the perfect conditions to grow the Glera grape.

 Prosecco has three categories, from driest to sweetest: Brut (including Extra Brut and variously named zero-sugar styles), Extra Dry and Dry.